FHFA Increases Conventional Loan Limits For 2018

 - This announcement was sudden notice and not all mortgage lenders will honor the new conventional loan limit increase

-- The Gustan Cho Team at USA Mortgage will honor the new FHFA Increase Conventional Loan Limits for January 2018
+- Gustan Cho Associates Mortgage Group will honor the new FHFA Increase Conventional Loan Limits for January 2018

-- We do not have any overlays on government and conventional loans at USA Mortgage
+We do not have any overlays on government and conventional loans at GCA Mortgage Group.

 Regardless of lock status, if a loan is currently approved by the underwriting department and the borrower requests to take advantage of the increased loan amount parameters, the loan must be re-submitted to Underwriting with new Automated Underwriting System Findings for consideration.